Optimaton/string-utils/README.md

 ## The why ?
 Sometime back, while I was trying to find the implementation of `find` in C++, I got to know that it uses a plain old brute force search which is `O(mn), where n is the size of the string being searched and n is the size of the substring being searched for`

-So, I though why not give users the options to use their choice of algorithm.
+So, I thought why not give users the options to use their choice of algorithm.
 Before someone says that there is already `std::search` in C++17 with support for specifying algorithms(only `boyre-moore` and `boyre-moore-horspool`).
 I do know that.
 But where is the fun if you are not learning in the process of doing, So I decided to write all of them by myself.
 And thats how this project began...

 ## Usage
 It is pretty simple to use.